-With Azure AD authentication over SMB, you can grant permissions to a specific identity at the share, directory, or file level.
+You can grant permissions to a specific identity at the share, directory, or file level.
 For example, suppose that you have several teams using a single Azure file share for project collaboration.
 You can grant all teams access to non-sensitive directories, while limiting access to directories containing sensitive financial data to your Finance team only.

-Back up ACLs along with your data
+Back up Windows ACLs (also known as NTFS) along with your data

 How it works

-When an identity associated with an application running on a VM attempts to access data in Azure Files, the request is sent to Azure AD Domain Services to authenticate the identity.
-If authentication is successful, Azure AD Domain Services returns a Kerberos token.
-The application sends a request that includes the Kerberos token, and Azure Files uses that token to authorize the request.
-Azure Files receives the token only and does not persist Azure AD credentials.
+Azure file shares leverages Kerberos protocol for authenticating with either on-premises AD DS or Azure AD DS.
+When an identity associated with a user or application running on a client attempts to access data in Azure file shares, the request is sent to the domain service, either AD DS or Azure AD DS, to authenticate the identity.
+If authentication is successful, it returns a Kerberos token.
+The client sends a request that includes the Kerberos token and Azure file shares use that token to authorize the request.
+Azure file shares only receive the Kerberos token, not access credentials.

 Configure share-level permissions for Azure Files

-Configure directory- or file-level permissions for Azure Files
+Configure directory or file-level permissions for Azure Files

 Use the storage account key for superuser permissions

-A user possessing the storage account key can access Azure Files with superuser permissions.
-Superuser permissions surpass all access control restrictions.
+A user with the storage account key can access Azure file shares with superuser permissions.
+Superuser permissions bypass all access control restrictions.